Floorp-Projects/Floorp/taskcluster/docs/cron.rst

     job from using any of the scopes afforded to the cron task itself (the ``..cron:*`` scope).
-This is simply because the cron task runs arbitrary code from the repo, and that code can be easily modified to create tasks with any scopes that it posesses.
+This is simply because the cron task runs arbitrary code from the repo, and that code can be easily modified to create tasks with any scopes that it possesses.